mbenson/therian/README.md

-Morph 2 is a "next-generation Java Object transformation library."
+Therian is a "next-generation Java Object transformation library."
-It is the successor to the Morph project at http://morph.sourceforge.net .

 This codebase is currently under development.
 Some features and priorities: